-This document is a basic guide about the rights of parents of children who are involved with the child protection authorities in Western Australia (WA), or whose children are in the care or under the supervision of the Department.
+This document is a basic guide to assist parents of children who are involved with the child protection authorities in Western Australia (WA), or whose children are in the care or under the supervision of the Department.

-This document is current as of October 2019 and is intended to provide you with information - not legal advice.
+This document is current as of January 2021 and is intended to provide you with information - not legal advice.
 Remember that the law can change.
 You should seek legal advice about your particular situation.